Locations:

 Prevention

-You can also improve your health by:
+You can also support your overall health by:

-• Avoiding smoking.
+• Avoiding smoking

-• Eating plenty of fruits, vegetables and whole grains.
+• Eating plenty of fruits, vegetables and whole grains

-• Limiting alcohol consumption.
+• Limiting alcohol intake

 Outlook / Prognosis

-What is the outlook for people with adenomas?
+What’s the outlook for people with adenomas?

 Living With

-What else should I ask my healthcare provider?
+What questions should I ask my doctor?

-• How often do I need to return for screenings?
+• How often do I need screenings?

 • What can I do to lower my risk of developing another adenoma?

-• What symptoms might indicate I have another adenoma?
+• What symptoms should I watch for?

 • How does having an adenoma affect my overall health risks?